JetBrains/Qodana/topics/teamcity.md

 - You use TeamCity as a build server for your project.
 If not, learn how to do it in [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).
 - Your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/supported-technologies.html).

+<note>Currently, running Qodana on Windows-based build agents of TeamCity is not supported.</note>

 ### Add a Qodana runner

 Assuming that you have already created your [project](https://www.jetbrains.com/help/teamcity/configure-and-run-your-first-build.html#Create+your+first+project) and configured your build, follow the steps below.